bibi21000/FernetFile/README.md

 A python xxxFile like (ie GzipFile, BZ2File, ...) for encrypting files with Fernet.

  - encrypting / decrypting data using chunks to reduce memory footprint
- - chainable with other python xxxFile interfaces
+ - chainable with other python xxxFile interfaces (stream mode)
  - look at BENCHMARK.md ... and chain :)
  - look at tests for examples